irmen/prog8/docs/source/compiling.rst

     For example for the Commander X16 emulator, ``stp`` is useful because it can actually tyrigger a breakpoint halt in the debugger when this is enabled by running the emulator with -debug.

+``-bytes2float <bytes>``
+    convert a comma separated list of bytes from the target system to a float value.
+    NOTE: you need to supply a target option too, and also still have to supply a dummy module file name as well!
+    Also see -float2bytes

+``-check``
+    Quickly check the program for errors.
+No actual compilation will be performed.

+``-D SYMBOLNAME=VALUE``
+    Add this user-defined symbol directly to the beginning of the generated assembly file.
+    Can be repeated to define multiple symbols.

+``-dumpsymbols``
+    print a dump of the variable declarations and subroutine signatures

+``-dumpvars``
+    print a dump of the variables in the program

+``-emu``, ``-emu2``
+    Auto-starts target system emulator after successful compilation. emu2 starts the alternative emulator if available.
+    The compiled program and the symbol and breakpoint lists (for the machine code monitor) are immediately loaded into the emulator (if it supports them)

 ``-expericodegen``
     Use experimental code generation backend (*incomplete*).

+``-float2bytes <number>``
+    convert floating point number to a list of bytes for the target system.
+    NOTE: you need to supply a target option too, and also still have to supply a dummy module file name as well!
+    Also see -bytes2float

+``-noasm``
+    Do not create assembly code and output program.
+    Useful for debugging or doing quick syntax checks.

+``-noopt``
+    Don't perform any code optimizations.
+    Useful for debugging or faster compilation cycles.

+``-out <directory>``
+    sets directory location for output files instead of current directory

 ``-printast1``
     Prints the "compiler AST" (the internal representation of the program) after all processing steps.